Clinical Case Manager Jobs in USA with Visa Sponsorship

 Which visa types are most commonly used to sponsor Clinical Case Managers?

-H-1B is the most common nonimmigrant option.
+H-1B visa is the most common nonimmigrant option.
 Employers file a Labor Condition Application with the Department of Labor, then petition USCIS.
 For permanent residence, EB-3 is the standard pathway and requires PERM labor certification.
 Some clinical nonprofits and government health programs also qualify for cap-exempt H-1B filings, which bypass the annual lottery entirely.

 What degree and licensure do I need for a sponsored Clinical Case Manager role?